Baring Road, Cowes, Isle Of Wight, PO31 8DS.

 Schools understand and value the benefits of high quality PE and sport, including its use as a tool for whole school improvement.

-How we will spend the funding in 2018-19 and intended impact:
+How we will spend the funding in the financial year 2019-20 and intended impact:

-Funding of £19,206 has been allocated for the academic year 2018-19.
-Our focus in allocating our PE and Sport Premium Funding for 2018-19 is to ensure that it is used to enhance, rather than maintain, our existing provision and to ensure that improvements are sustainable in the long term:
+Our focus in allocating our PE and Sport Premium Funding for 2019-20 is to ensure that it is used to enhance, rather than maintain, our existing provision and to ensure that improvements are sustainable in the long term:

 Gurnard Primary School employs a PE teacher, sports coach, gymnastics coach and a dance teacher to provide high quality PE coaching.
 Our sports coaches will continue to contribute to the professional development of our teaching staff and co-ordinating events for other local schools.